-- Submit to a psychosocial assessment; - Present to the court satisfactory evidence that they have complied with each requirement imposed by the court; and - Comply with any other reasonable condition.
+- Submit to professional counseling; - Submit to a psychosocial assessment; - Present to the court satisfactory evidence that they have complied with each requirement imposed by the court; and - Comply with any other reasonable condition.

 Tex.
 Code Crim.
 Proc. arts.
 45A.303(b)(3), (5), (9), (10).